gatsbyjs/gatsby/docs/tutorial/part-one/index.md

 There you go!
 A working React.js counter inside your static website 👌

-One fun thing too is that hot reloading isn't just for content and styles but it works on code as well.
-Try changing the amount by which clicking on the buttons changes the count.
+*Bonus challenge*: One fun thing is that hot reloading isn't just for content and styles; it works on code as well.
+Currently, when you click the buttons on the counter, the numbers go up and down in increments of 1.
+Try to make the counter go up and down in a different increments (for example, 5).

 ## Deploying Gatsby.js websites on the web

-Gatsby.js is a _static site generator_, which makes deploying Gatsby sites to the web much easier vs. traditional CMSs.
-There are no servers to setup or complicated databases to deploy.
+Gatsby.js is a _static site generator_, which means there are no servers to setup or complicated databases to deploy.
 Instead, the Gatsby `build` command produces a directory of static HTML and JavaScript files which you can deploy to a static site hosting service.

 Let's try using [Surge](http://surge.sh/) for deploying our first Gatsby website.
-Surge is one of many "static site hosts" which make it really easy to deploy Gatsby sites.
+Surge is one of many "static site hosts" which make it possible to deploy Gatsby sites.

 If you haven't previously installed & setup Surge, open a new terminal window and install their terminal tool: